mayuraviraj/weekly-report-summary-service/Readme.txt

 Test Coverage
 -------------
 Test coverage is 44% as per Intellij IDEA.
-Added test cases are basic to cover happy path
+Added test cases are only to cover happy path.

 Running and testing
 -------------------